 Because of the potential for adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-The safety and effectiveness of SIRTURO in children and adolescents less than 18 years of age have not been established.
+The safety and effectiveness of SIRTURO in pediatric patients have not been established.